forlond/phpunit-testing-tools/docs/symfony_form.md

 Finally, when all the expectations are in place, the `assert` method needs to be used.
 There are two modalities:

-- When the `strict` mode is `true`, all the form children should have a expectation.
+- When the `strict` mode is `true`, all the form children should have an expectation.
 For example, if the form has more children than the ones expected, then the test will fail.
 - When the `strict` mode is `false`, the test will not fail if some existing child has no an expectation.